 The rivers play important role in the economic development of any country.
-In India, the rivers play an important role in irrigation, transportation, fishing.
-Due to this, the rivers in India are tightly bounded to Indian tradition and culture.
+In India, rivers play an important role in irrigation, transportation, fishing.
+Due to this, the rivers in India are tightly bound to Indian tradition and culture.
 Since ancient times, rivers are worshipped as God/Goddess since they are considered very sacred.
 India has a rich resource of rivers and in almost every part of India, there is a nearby river.

 Classification of Rivers of India

 - Perennial and Non- Perennial River: If a river is originating from mountains or they get water throughout the year then they are considered as Perennial River.
 On the other hand, rivers originating from plateau region are called as Non- Perennial Rivers.
 Non- Perennial Rivers do not have enough waters for the whole year.
 Perennial rivers of India includes Ganga, Yamuna, Indus, Brahmaputra, Narmada, Mahanadi, Tapti, Ghagra(Saraswati), Sutlej and Thamiraparani(only perennial river from the south).